apache/pinot/thirdeye/docs/quick_start.rst

 You will find the alert preview page like below:

 .. image:: https://user-images.githubusercontent.com/44730481/59538138-9f9f1480-8ead-11e9-9b2f-bbb3475f27ed.png
+  :width: 500

 If you want to preview the hourly data, just change ``dataset: H2.H2.daily`` to ``dataset: H2.H2.hourly``, and rerun the preview.

-If you want to setup and run real anomaly detection rules, you need to see :ref:`production` and :ref:`alert-setup`.
+If you want to setup in production, you need to see :ref:`configurations` and :ref:`alert-setup`.

 **7: Shutdown**